What are your local SEO goals?

 Off-site SEO involves all the activities performed to improve the position of a website on the search engine results page.

-Moz explains relevance, trustworthiness, and authority are an important element to help improve search rank.
+Moz explains relevance, trustworthiness, and authority is important elements to help improve search rank.
 See below for a visual image of off-site SEO ranking factors.

 From the diagram, we can see the common off-site SEO techniques include: